elrodrigues/openpose-stability/README.md

 # Lightweight OpenPose with Basic Stability Detection
 The repository builds on [Daniil Osokin's Lightweight OpenPose in PyTorch](https://github.com/Daniil-Osokin/lightweight-human-pose-estimation.pytorch) with basic stability analysis.
 This is tested for CPU only, although GPU and OpenVINO should work as well.
 Please refer to repo documentation to set up - requirements.txt here has been updated to fix dependency issues.
+I am exploring ways to wrap dependencies in a [Vagrant](https://www.vagrantup.com/) container.

 Link to download training checkpoint (thanks to Daniil Osokin): https://download.01.org/opencv/openvino_training_extensions/models/human_pose_estimation/checkpoint_iter_370000.pth